mre/endler.dev/content/2025/reinvent-the-wheel/index.md

 I think it's a great exercise to implement a path library in your strongest language.
 Even if nobody ends up using it, I bet you'll learn a lot about paths.
 Similarly, I think every programmer should at least write one parser from scratch in their life.
 A parser for what?
 It doesn't matter; maybe a CSV parser.
 These are not easy tasks.
-There's dozens, sometimes hundreds of footguns with ever toy problem.
+There are dozens, sometimes hundreds of footguns with every toy problem.

 It will teach you a few things:
 - There is an infinite complexity in everyday things.